 Our PhD students – the Grantham Scholars – receive bespoke training on activism, policy engagement and industry collaboration.

 Grantham Centre training provides many benefits in both soft and hard skills.
-And much of our training fits inside the DDP, through both formal courses and also participation in research events, networking, presentations and study skills.
+And much of our training fits inside the DDP, through formal courses and also participation in research events, networking, presentations and study skills.

 Alongside this, we have a dedicated team who work to support the Grantham Scholars.
 This involves everything from advice on pastoral matters, to support on policy engagement, to communicating their research to a wide audience.